pellju/NewMailGenerator/README.md

     - Create links for subjects found in the version which will be uploaded to web site

 - Bulletins:
-    - Ordering bulletins by month --> day (in /bulletins)
-    - Add possibility to change date/signup start/end of a bulletin
     - Categories are not hardcoded (bulletins.js & bulletindata.eta) (create a list of valid categories and check if the item is not included in)
     - Organizing or filtering bulletins for given category
     - Languages (Finnish and English) wouldn't be that hardcoded